 1/2 cup onions

 1/2 cup chopped garlic OR two whole heads of garlic, peeled & chopped

 1/2 cup horseradish * or 1/4 cup if you’re really sensitive to this spicy root

 1 organic cayenne pepper.
 If you cannot find them whole, purchase organic, dried cayenne flakes or seeds and had just 1/4 tsp.
 I find the powder irritating.

 apple cider vinegar – which itself is medicinal and healing as an anti-inflammatory and digestive aid.
 Step by step instructions to make your own apple cider vinegar here.

-* Optional: honey to taste (I prefer it without, as I like savoury medicines).
+Honey to taste (I prefer it without, as I like savoury medicines).

 Finely chop, grate or put the above ingredients in a food processor:

 Place the ingredients into a clean, wide-mouthed mason jar large enough that it fills the jar half (or nearly half) full.
 Transfer to a larger mason jar if your herbs fill nearly to the brim of the jar.

 Cover with apple cider vinegar.
 Keep in mind that all the herbs must be completely submerged in the vinegar.
 If any of the herbs poke above the surface your fire cider may spoil.